AbuEnayetSiddique/WEB452_23W_ASP.NET_Assignment01_MvcSpoon/README.txt

 0625-EST
 Deleted all the data from the browser and Build the project.
 The Rating field is now has the data.

+0828-EST
+Tried to creat Azure Account but can not do it.